 MS Degree Option

 The MS Degree in Healthcare Management program is designed for future clinicians who wish to better understand the health care industry and the environment in which it exists or who aspire to clinically-related leadership roles.
 It gives future physicians an understanding of the complex business environment in which they will ultimately practice.

 BS/MS Students pay an all-inclusive rate per trimester for twelve trimesters.
 There is no additional tuition charged for the two required summer-terms.
 Students are responsible for summer-term room and board, which is not included in the determination of financial need.
 Students receive undergraduate financial aid for twelve trimesters

 MBA Degree Option

 The Union Graduate College MBA provides students with a solid base of business fundamentals.
 The MBA program offers a combination of business theory and hands-on experience in practical business applications that prepares students for leadership in a broad range of business disciplines.

 BS/MBA Students pay a base rate per trimester for twelve trimesters.
 There are five additional courses to take.
 They can fit these in by taking terms with four courses and/or staying a third summer.
 There is no additional tuition charged for the first two summers beyond the comprehensive fee.
 The third summer is discussed below.
 Students are responsible for summer-term room and board, which is not included in the determination of financial need.

 Click here for an itemized breakdown of student charges at Union College.

-Students pay graduate tuition for each of the six courses beyond the MS that are required for completion of the MBA.
+Students pay graduate tuition for each of the five courses beyond the MS that are required for completion of the MBA.
 This is charged during the last two terms of the programs.
 Students do not receive financial aid for these terms.
 Students are also responsible for room and board during these two terms.